haskell-mafia/zodiac/doc/spec/TSRPv1.md

 sorted lexicographically and all values are converted to lowercase;
 the list is rendered with values separated by commas.

-When computed by the *client*, this value shall be the header names of all headers included in the *Request headers* value described above.

-When computed by the *server*, this value shall be the list of authenticated headers described in the *Authentication header* section.

 An example value is "host,myheader1,myheader2,x-content-type".

 Request MAC